trytouca/trytouca/sdk/cpp/Readme.md

 * **Lossless Comparison**
   Weasel client libraries preserve the types of your captured data.
-The platform compares test results of any two verisons of your workflow in their original data type.
+The platform compares test results of any two versions of your workflow in their original data type.

 * **Scale without Worry**